ralna/spral/README.md

 If no paper is listed, a citation of the SPRAL GitHub website should be used, for example:

-> SPRAL: an open-source library for sparse linear algebra, Version 2023-08-02, https://github.com/ralna/spral, August 2023.
+> SPRAL: an open-source library for sparse linear algebra, Version 2023-09-07, https://github.com/ralna/spral, September 2023.